Cesar’s dog training advice: New dog, dog obesity, eating feces

-Recently, Cesar answered your questions live on Facebook, and the response was overwhelming.
+Cesar answers Facebook fans questions.
 He received thousands of questions but only had an hour to answer them, and you can find his original responses here.
-He decided to go back and find a few more questions, and he answers them below.
+He decided to go back and find a few more questions, see his answers below.

 Bringing a New Dog into the Pack